FICAC to amend charges against Kaba after last witness testifies

 Magistrate Charles Ratakele granted FICAC to make the amendments to the charges and will hear submissions tomorrow.

-The prosecution will likely close its case tomorrow after amending the charges.
+The prosecution will likely close the case today after amending the charges.